Members of the Investor Advisory Panel

 Parham Nasseri

 Mr. Nasseri has over 15 years of regulatory and wealth management experience, which includes senior roles in regulatory analytics, digital transformation and loss valuation with the Ombudsman for Banking Services and Investments.
 He is a past Chair of the Canadian Advocacy Council of CFA Societies Canada and is a CFA Charterholder.
-Mr. Nasseri currently serves as Vice-President, Product & Regulatory Strategy at InvestorCOM.
+Mr. Nasseri currently serves as President, InvestorCOM.

 James (Jim) Sinclair

 Jim Sinclair has over 35 years of experience providing legal services in a wide variety of capital markets settings, including a focus on investor protection and issues facing investors.
 Most recently, he served as General Counsel at Common Wealth, a company that offers a digital retirement platform to help Canadians achieve their retirement goals.
-He served for over five years as the General Counsel at the Ontario Securities Commission, and was also acting Director of Enforcement at the OSC, where he helped usher in the OSC Whistleblower Program.
-Prior to joining the OSC, Jim was the Director of Legal Services at the Ontario Ministry of Finance, where he was engaged in significant securities, pension, insurance and tax reform.
-Before joining the Ministry, Jim held senior legal and compliance roles in the public and private sectors.
+Prior to that role, Mr. Sinclair served for over five years as the General Counsel at the Ontario Securities Commission, and was appointed Acting Director of Enforcement for some of that time, during which he helped usher in the OSC Whistleblower Program.
+Prior to joining the OSC, he was the Director of Legal Services at the Ontario Ministry of Finance, where he was engaged in significant securities, pension, insurance and tax reform.
+Before joining the Ministry, he was Chief Legal and Compliance Officer at a large investment management firm.

 Ilana Singer, Chair